owanturist/react-hook-window/README.md

 containerOnScrollThrottleInterval?: number = 16
 ```

 The value defining a throttle interval of a container scroll listener in milliseconds.
-High value makes UI response faster but degrade performance and another way around.
-The default value limits the listener on ~60 calls per second.
+High value makes UI response faster but degrades performance and another way around.
+The default value limits the listener on `1000ms / 16ms = ~60` calls per second.

 ### `UseWindowedListOptions.containerIsScrollingDebounceInterval`